Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 * You say goodbye to spam.
 * You fight against global economic and social inequalities.

 *Admittedly, there is a price for all this.
-Currently, it is just a little bit of convenience.
+Currently, it is just a little bit of inconvenience.
 So, do you think it’s worth it?*

 ----